 As a longtime wedding photographer and business owner on the lookout for new talent, Tracy is excited to see so many newcomers.
 But she cautions her students about the flaws she finds with the YouTube education model.
 “I always tell people that they have to check their sources.
 They need to look at the work of the person they are putting their faith into and make sure it’s solid.

-Taking the guesswork out of client meetings is too much of a time saver for Erin Morrison to worry about the potential fallout from oversharing.
+Taking the guesswork out of client meetings is too much of a time saver for Erin Morrison, wedding photography expert, to worry about the potential fallout from oversharing.
 The Knoxville, Tennessee based wedding photographer believes knowledge is power, even when it comes to including information on her website that other photographers might consider counterintuitive, like listing her limited availability for elopements.

 Featuring Kuoloon Chong & Qiya Ng with Kompactfaen

 We hear it all the time.
 The old saying, “you can’t please everyone.”
-But in the social media-focused world of wedding photography, it’s important to be liked.
+But in the social media-focused world of wedding photography, going against the grain is tough.
 The more people like you, the more work you’ll get.

 So in an industry that relies so heavily on referrals, ignoring criticism from other photographers and vendors is a big gamble.
 But it’s one that paid off for Qiya Ng and Kuoloon Chong.
 Despite a lack of support from their community and colleagues, just one year after the couple created Kompactfaen they were named one of 30 Rising Stars of wedding photography in the world by Rangefinder Magazine.